 The more interesting information, and what we are after, is the response header.
 In this example, we can see that the requested URL of http://www.matthewedgar.net returns an HTTP response status code of 301, indicated the URL has moved permanently.
 Within the response header we can use “Location” to see where this URL redirects to—in this case, it redirects to https://www.matthewedgar.net.
 That means the non-secure HTTP redirects to HTTPS, which is the expected behavior.

-Finally, Web Sniffer also can give you the content of the returned page if the content-length of the response header is greater than 0.
+Finally, Web Sniffer also will also show you the content of the returned page if the content-length of the response header is greater than 0.
 In the case of a redirected page, the content-length is 0—that’s because no content is returned by the server when a redirect occurs.
 To see an example of this, let’s run a URL that returns a status code of 200.

-Below this table, we can see the content for the status 200 page.
-In this case, this is the HTML code that makes up Elementive’s home page.
+Below this table, you will see the content for the status 200 page.
 This helps you compare what is returned against what you expected to be returned.
-As well, you can check what is returned in the browser matches.
 For example, perhaps you load the page as Googlebot in Web Sniffer and see an entirely different HTML code than you do when loading the site in a browser—this would be a big problem for SEO and one you’d want to fix immediately.

-Instead of checking an individual page at a time, you can also check several pages at once using a crawl tool.
+Instead of checking an individual page at a time, you can also check several pages’ response codes at once using a crawl tool.
 Free crawl tools exist or you can use a tool like Screaming Frog to check this as well.
 After running a crawl, you will see a list of all pages contained on your website and their respective status codes.
-Pay attention to any that don’t return a status 200.
+Pay attention to any pages that don’t return a status 200.

-For any URL that returns a 301 or 302—meaning the URL redirects somewhere else—it can be helpful to know where those URLs redirect.
+If any URLs return a 301 or 302 response code, that means the URL redirects somewhere else.
+In these cases, it is helpful to know where those URLs redirect.
 As well, you’ll want to check if the redirect happens in one step or multiple steps.
 There are several tools for this but one we recommend is a simple and free tool called WhereGoes.com.
-To begin, enter in a URL that redirects, in this case I’ve entered in “elementive.com/chain”.
+To begin, enter in a URL that redirects, in this case, I’ve entered in “elementive.com/chain”.
 Then click “Trace URL”.

 The results will then tell you where this URL redirects to.
 In this example, /chain redirects to chain-1, which redirects to chain-2, which redirects to chain-3, which redirects to chain-4, and chain-4 redirects to Elementive’s home page.